eightyfive/laravel-exodus/README.md

 This is because Exodus keeps track of file names in the `database/migrations.lock` file (to commit in your repository).
 While in DEV you want to iterate fast through different table schemas but do not want to create a new migration file for every column change.

-_Note_: You obviously need to run `migrate:refresh (--seed)` for the changes to be reflected in your database.
+_Note_: When you edit a YAML migration, you obviously need to run `migrate:refresh (--seed)` for the changes to be reflected in your database.

 ### The `force` option